2021 OSCM Division Joint Junior Faculty and Doctoral Consortium at the Academy of Management

-This consortium has been a regular feature of the division’s conference program, and has been instrumental in assisting doctoral students and junior faculty in furthering their research and building their professional network with peers and senior faculty.
+The OSCM Division is proud to announce a joint Junior Faculty and Doctoral Consortium at the Annual Meeting of the Academy of Management (AoM).
+This event will be held over two half-day sessions on Friday, July 30th, 2021, and Saturday, July 31st, 2021 (both 08:00 - 11:30 am EDT).
+This consortium has been a regular feature of the division’s conference professional development workshop (PDW) program, and has been instrumental in assisting doctoral students and junior faculty in furthering their research and building their professional network with peers and senior faculty.

-The primary focus of the joint consortium involves an intensive research incubator session for doctoral students and junior faculty.
-Doctoral students are asked to give a short (15 minute) presentation about their research proposal to a panel of senior and junior faculty who then provide feedback and guidance on each proposal.
+The primary focus of the joint consortium involves an intensive Research Incubator session for doctoral students and junior faculty.
+Doctoral students are asked to give a short (15 minute) breakout room presentation about their research proposal to a panel of senior and junior faculty who then provide feedback and guidance on each proposal.
 Subsequently, the junior faculty will have an opportunity to present their research programs describing how they are extending their dissertation research and/or starting new research streams.
 The doctoral students are expected to ask questions and learn about building a research identity.
-In addition to the research incubator session, several panel sessions will further elaborate on publishing and the development of research streams.
-Experts in the field are invited to provide their input and engage participants in Q&A sessions.
+In addition to the research incubator session, several sessions will further elaborate on publishing and the development of research streams.
+This includes a panel discussion with various faculty from universities in multiple countries who will share their tips and advice on how to successfully negotiate the job market, a Learning from the Giants session with a distinguished OSCM scholar, who will honestly share her pathway to publishing papers, as well as an Ethical Dilemma Game.
+To help doctoral students and junior faculty to navigate the difficult task of integrating into the academic community in socially distanced pandemic conditions, scholars in our discipline will engage consortium participants in a Virtual Reception.

-Any senior faculty interested in mentoring please contact either coordinator.
+Any senior faculty interested in mentoring please contact either coordinator listed above.

 2019 Consortium Group Picture (Boston)